Plushtoast/dsa5-foundryVTT-wiki/Combat.md

 Now each player can act according to their turn.
 If you want to know more about the foundry combat system please check out the following link: LINK

-## Are the DSA specific combat rules included in DSA for foundry.
+## Are the DSA specific combat rules included in DSA for foundry?
 YES.
 DSA for foundry include all combat rules specified in the DSA Grundregelwerk.
 Furthermore the status system from DSA is included in foundry.
 For more details on the status system check out the game mechanics section: LINK

-## Does DSA calculate the Belastung in the combat.
+## Does DSA calculate the Belastung in the combat?
 Yes, Belastung due to armor, heavy weight or any other reasons are calculated.
 The calculated modification ia displayed in your attack / defense rolls.
 ![Combat Roll](https://user-images.githubusercontent.com/75448500/106728444-bc510880-660c-11eb-8c51-15fc1e603097.jpg)